qingqingqingli/ft_server/README.md

 $ docker run -it -p 80:80 -p 443:443 ft_server
 ```

-> Wordpress can be reached with
+> Wordpress can be accessed with

 ```shell
 [https://localhost](https://localhost)
 ```

-> Phpmyadmin can be reached with
+> Phpmyadmin can be accessed with

 ```shell
 [https://localhost/phpmyadmin](https://localhost/phpmyadmin)